 George Crumb was born in Charleston, West Virginia, on October 24, 1929.
 His principal teacher in composition was Ross Lee Finney at the University of Michigan, Ann Arbor, the university from which he received his Doctor of Musical Arts degree.

-Audience enthusiasm, critical acclaim, and colleagues’ praise for Mr Crumb's works have been extensive.
-The attributes most frequently cited are: an extraordinarily sensitive ear, producing highly refined timbral nuances; a very powerful evocative sense; and a sureness and concision in realizing his musical intentions.
+Audience enthusiasm, critical acclaim and colleagues’ praise have been extensive for Crumb’s works.
+The attributes most frequently cited are: an extraordinarily sensitive ear producing highly refined tinbral nuances, a very powerful evocative sense, and a sureness and concision in realizing his musical intentions.